time::date

 fn parse

-Parses a datetime string into a virtual date, according to a layout format string with specifiers as documented under format.
+Parses date information from a string into a virtual date, according to a layout with specifiers as documented under format.
 Partial, sequential, aggregative parsing is possible.

 date::parse(&v, "%Y-%m-%d", "2019-12-27");